|

 nothing.
 Such managers can block

 praise from the leadership meant for the line by failing to pass it on.
 It happens.
-By the
+By the same

-chosen words to the right managers at the right time.
+words to the right managers at the right time.
 Without that feed-back the managers may

 decided that leadership support is lacking.
 All